w3c/trace-context/spec/20-http_header_format.md

 * A participating system MUST propagate AT LEAST five `list-member` entries.
 It MAY drop `list-member` entries that exceed this limit.
 When dropping entries, the system SHOULD start dropping items starting at the right side (end) of the list.
-When propagating `tracestate` with the excessive length, the assumption SHOULD be that the receiver will trim the list to the length of five.
+When propagating `tracestate` with an exceeding length, the assumption SHOULD be that the receiver will trim the list to the length of five.
 * Libraries and platforms MUST accept empty `tracestate` headers, but SHOULD avoid sending them.
 The reason for allowing of empty list members in `tracestate`